Carl Gustav Thulin

-Carl Gustav Thulin, 9 October 1845 - 25 March 1918) was a Swedish shipowner.
+Carl Gustav Thulin (9 October 1845 – 25 March 1918) was a Swedish shipowner.
 He co-owned and later became the sole owner of the shipping company Nordström & Thulin.

+Biography

 He was the son of Anders Thulin och Charlotta Thulin.
-In 1861 he was employed at the age of sixteen by ship broker Carl David Nordström at a firm that since 1850 had worked with cargoing ships in Stockholm.
-In 1866 Thulin became co-owner of the company that was called Nordström & Thulin.
+In 1861, he was employed at the age of sixteen by ship broker Carl David Nordström at a firm that since 1850 had worked with cargoing ships in Stockholm.
+In 1866, Thulin became co-owner of the company that was called Nordström & Thulin.
 That same year the company bought its first own ship.
+He became the sole owner of the shipping company.